JRVisuals/ld46-keepalive/README.md

 - [x] Add cooldown to potions
 - [x] Add cooldown visual
 - [x] Further refactoring of shop inventory to make it more dynamic

+## Libraries Used
+- PIXIJS - WebGL renderer with Canvas fallback and so much more [https://github.com/pixijs/pixi.js](https://github.com/pixijs/pixi.js)
+- pixi-filters - Collection of community-authored custom display filters for PixiJS [https://github.com/pixijs/pixi-filters](https://github.com/pixijs/pixi-filters) Currently yarn linked to a local version of the repo in order to use the as of yet un-merged changes to the godray filter which add alpha functionality.
+- GSAP - tween animation library [https://greensock.com/docs/v2/Plugins/PixiPlugin](https://greensock.com/docs/v2/Plugins/PixiPlugin)

 ## Tools Used